canvace/canvace.github.com/tutorials/input-view.md

     });
 {% endhighlight %}

-Here we make so that the view follows the mouse pointer as it is being dragged around.
+Here we make the view follow the mouse pointer as it is being dragged around.
 The callback for onDrag takes five parameters: the position where the drag started and the one where the drag ends, both in canvas coordinates, and an identifier of the mouse button.
 The drag() method of Stage.View displaces the origin of the view, initially placed at the top-left corner of the canvas, by the given x and y offsets.
 In order to move the view to an absolute position (again in canvas coordinates) use dragTo().

 ## Projecting and unprojecting
 Stage.View also provides methods for transforming from canvas coordinates (x, y, z) into map coordinates (i, j, k), and vice versa.